-Because iSCSI uses TCP as its sole transport protocol, it greatly benefits from hardware acceleration of the TCP processing.
+Because iSCSI uses TCP as its sole transport protocol, it benefits from hardware acceleration of the TCP processing.
 However, iSCSI as a Layer 5 protocol has additional mechanisms beyond the TCP layer. iSCSI processing can also be offloaded, thereby reducing CPU utilization even further.

-The QLogic BCM57xx and BCM57xxx adapter targets best-system performance, maintains system flexibility to changes, and supports current and future OS convergence and integration.
+The Marvell BCM57xx and BCM57xxx adapters target best-system performance, maintain system flexibility to changes, and support current and future OS convergence and integration.
 Therefore, the adapter's iSCSI offload architecture is unique as evident by the split between hardware and host processing.